FelipeVillota/db-check-cocaine-seizures/README.md

 ### How does it work?

-This simple tool is multifunctional and can be adapted according to the database's goal or to specific tasks.
+This tool is multifunctional and can be adapted according to the database's goal or to specific tasks.
 It is based on the create-read-update-delete logic.

-Three main approaches:
+Three simple approaches:

-1. Define ALL the rules for columns -> Create functions per rule blocks -> Apply them row-wise, collect "violations"
+1. Define ALL the rules for columns -> Create custom functions per rule blocks -> Apply them row-wise, collect "violations"

 2. Just verify -> rules are handled in the spreadsheet

-3. A mix of both -> hybrid management
+3. A hybrid management

 In all the approaches we can flag or intervene directly as needed.